 Key features:

-The above red teaming tools are great examples of some of the best red teaming tools available with various features and capabilities, but there are plenty of reputable solutions on the market to consider.
+The above red teaming tools are great examples of some of the best software solutions available with various features and capabilities, but there are plenty of reputable solutions on the market to consider.

-Check out this alphabetical list of some of the best red teaming tools, complete with a list of their standout features.
+Check out this alphabetical list of some of the top red teaming tools, complete with a list of their standout features.

 AdvertTorch generates adversarial attacks and teaches AI how to defend against these examples through training scripts.